ryandeering/CA2Softdev3Hotel/README.md

 # CA2Softdev3Hotel
 A hotel management system built using EclipseLink, JPA and the JDCB.
-A 2nd year project made with Daria Denisiuk :D
+A 2nd year project made with Daria Denisiuk :D Happy to say this project got an A. Somehow.

     Zzzzz  |\      _,,,--,,_        +-----------------------------+